-Brainerd Public Utilities is pleased to provide you with the results of monitoring done on its drinking water for the period from January 1 to December 31, 2011.
+Brainerd Public Utilities is pleased to provide you with the results of monitoring done on its drinking water for the period from January 1 to December 31, 2013.
 The purpose of this report is to advance our customers understanding of drinking water and heighten awareness of the need to protect precious water resources.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
-We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
-We are committed to ensuring the quality of your water.